Friday, August 8, 2008

 We arrive at the Musee Maillol where one of his nude sculptures is a grave headstone for Aristide Maillol.

-We arrive at the Musee Maillol where one of his nude sculptures
+the Musee Maillol, where one of his nude sculptures

 MORE ABOUT Aristide Maillol